 The Series was tied at two games apiece when Sanford got the ball for Game 5 in Yankee Stadium.
 The Yankees scored twice on Sanford’s wild pitch and catcher Tom Haller’s passed ball, but the game was even at 2-2 in the bottom of the eighth.
 Sanford had allowed only three hits, one a bunt and another a bloop off the shortstop’s glove.
 He fanned the opposing pitcher, Ralph Terry, leading off the eighth, for his tenth strikeout.
 Then Tony Kubek and Bobby Richardson singled.
 Dark went to the mound, but stuck with his starter to pitch to rookie Tom Tresh.
 “I tried for a strike on the outside corner,” Sanford said, “but it was a fastball right in the middle and that was it.”12 Tresh mashed the ball far into the right-field seats for a three-run homer that beat the Giants.

-The Series returned to San Francisco and ran into a rainstorm that delayed Game 6 for four days.
+The Series returned to San Francisco and ran into a rainstorm that delayed Game 6 for four days (including the scheduled travel day).
 The Giants pulled even behind Pierce’s three-hitter.
 In Game 7 Sanford matched up against Terry for the third time.
 Candlestick Park lived up to its reputation, with a 30-mile-per-hour wind screaming in toward home plate.
 The Yankees took a 1-0 lead when two singles and a walk loaded the bases in the fifth, and Bill Skowron came home as the Giants turned a double play.
 Terry retired the first 17 batters before Sanford singled in the sixth.
 The Giants threatened in the seventh.
 Willie Mays launched a drive into the left field corner, but Tresh made a circus catch.
 It saved a run, because McCovey followed with a triple.

 Sanford was dodging bullets all afternoon, giving up seven hits and walking four.
 In the eighth Bobby Richardson reached base on a wide throw by Giants shortstop Jose Pagan.
 Tresh singled off Pagan’s glove and Mickey Mantle singled to right to fill the bases.
 Dark brought in Billy O’Dell.
-He needed only five pitches to retire the side, leaving the runners frozen and the score still 1-0.
+He needed only five pitches to retire the side, leaving the runners stranded and the score still 1-0.

 The Giants had one last gasp left for the ninth.
 Matty Alou dragged a bunt single past the mound.
 Terry stiffened to strike out Felipe Alou and Chuck Hiller.
 Mays sliced a double down the right field line, but Matty Alou stopped at third as Roger Maris and Richardson relayed the ball home.
 Most witnesses agreed that Alou would have been cut down if he had tried to score.
 The next batter, McCovey, lashed the famous line drive that would have made the Giants champions if it had been two feet higher.
 Richardson snared it to end the Series.